• Skip to primary navigation

 Jump to Recipe

-This slow cooker jam swirl sponge is a simple muffin-style cake batter, like a steamed jam sponge pudding, with strawberry jam swirled inside, lovely as an afternoon treat or after-school snack.
+This slow cooker jam swirl sponge is a simple muffin-style cake batter, like a steamed jam sponge pudding, with strawberry jam swirled inside, lovely as an afternoon treat or dessert.
 Serve it warm with ice-cream or custard, so indulgent!

 Slow Cooker Jam Swirl Cake